Uniform polyhedron

-In geometry, a uniform polyhedron has regular polygons as faces and is vertex-transitive (i.e., there is an isometry mapping any vertex onto any other).
+In geometry, a uniform polyhedron has regular polygons as faces and is vertex-transitive—there is an isometry mapping any vertex onto any other.
 It follows that all vertices are congruent.
 Uniform polyhedra may be regular (if also face- and edge-transitive), quasi-regular (if also edge-transitive but not face-transitive), or semi-regular (if neither edge- nor face-transitive).
-The faces and vertices need not be convex, so many of the uniform polyhedra are also star polyhedra.
+The faces and vertices don't need to be convex, so many of the uniform polyhedra are also star polyhedra.